 - Poultry Seasoning - This spice compliments the turkey or roasted chicken.
 I love the spice mix from Penzey’s.
 It does not contain garlic or onion.

-See the recipe card for the exact measurements and complete instructions.
-Selected ingredients are based on current serving sizes measured by the Monash FODMAP App at the time of publishing.
+Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

 Step-By-Step Instructions

-In a large skillet, fry the sausage over medium heat for 10-15 minutes or until no longer pink.
+Step 2: In a large skillet, fry the sausage over medium heat for 10-15 minutes or until no longer pink.
 Drain the sausage on a plate covered with paper towel.

-In the same skillet used for the sausage, add the dairy free butter and allow it to melt.
+Step 4: In the same skillet used for the sausage, add the dairy free butter and allow it to melt.
 It is just fine to leave the brown bits left over from the sausage.
 It is flavor!
 Turn the heat up to medium-high, and add the celery.
-Allow the celery to saute for two minutes.
-Next, add the leeks, green onions, and water chestnuts and fry for another two minutes.
-The veggies should be soft but not mushy.
-Saute for a bit longer if they are still crunchy.
-Set aside.
+Allow the celery to cook for two minutes.

-In a small bowl, beat the eggs.
+Step 5: In a medium bowl, beat the eggs.
+Then, add the chicken stock.
+Stir to combine.

-Next, pour half of the stock, egg mixture over everything in the bowl.
+Step 7: Next, add the cooled toasted bread cubes.
+Pour half of the stock mixture over everything in the bowl.
 Gently stir.
 It is okay if some of the bread breaks apart.
 Allow the bread to soak up the mixture a bit.
-Next, add the remaining stock and egg mixture and stir again.
-Not all liquid will be absorbed, but most of it should be.
-It prevents the soggy bread.

 Ingredient Substitutions

-Variations of Stuffing
+Variations

 Storing And Reheating

-To Store: Keep any stuffing leftovers in an airtight container in the refrigerator for up to four days.
+Store: Keep any stuffing leftovers in an airtight container in the refrigerator for up to four days.

-To Reheat: Zap it in the microwave for 2 minutes or until heated through.
+Reheat: Heat it in the microwave for 2 minutes or until heated through.
 Another option is to reheat in the oven at 350 degrees F. Leave the baking dish out of the refrigerator while the oven heats up to temp, and then place it in the oven.
 Cover with tinfoil and warm until heated through.

 How Far In Advance Can I Make Stuffing?